iampavangandhi/TheNodeCourse/01 Javascript Advance/Day3/README.md

 ### Encapsulation

-he process of wrapping property and function within a single unit is known as encapsulation.
+The process of wrapping property and function within a single unit is known as encapsulation.
 Let’s understand encapsulation with an example.

 ```javascript